-When the school is notified of the admission of any pupil the Lead for Managing Medicines will seek parental consent to administer short term-ad-hoc nonprescriptions medication using 'Template B: Parent/guardian consent to administer short-term non-prescribed 'ad-hoc' medicines.'
-An assessment of the pupil's medical needs will be completed this might include the development of an Individual Health Care Plans (IHP) or Education Health Care Plans (EHC) and require additional staff training.
+When the school is notified of the admission of any pupil, parents will be required to fill in a form detailing the pupil's medical needs.
+As a result of this, an Individual Health Care Plan (IHP) or Education Health Care Plans (EHCP) maybe required and additional staff training.
 The school will endeavour to put arrangements in place to support that pupil as quickly as possible.
-However the school may decide (based on risk assessment) to delay the admission of a pupil until sufficient arrangements can be put in place.
+However, the school may decide (based on risk assessment) to delay the admission of a pupil until sufficient arrangements can be put in place.